Treasury chief refusing to disclose recipients of virus aid

 “We believe that that’s proprietary information, and in many cases, for sole proprietors and small businesses, is confidential information,” Mnuchin said during the hearing by the Senate Small Business Committee.

-Mnuchin did promise in his testimony to give the Government Accountability Office, Congress’ auditing arm, access to the PPP loan data.
-That appeared to satisfy some senators, who didn’t press Mnuchin on public release of the information.
+Mnuchin's pledge to give the GAO's auditors access to the PPP loan data appeared to satisfy some senators, who didn’t press him on public release of the information.

 Praise for the small-business loan program flowed to Mnuchin and Carranza at the hearing from senators from both parties, who cited the positive economic impact across the country.
 Typical of the enthusiasm was Sen. Cory Booker, Democrat from New Jersey, who told them, “I just want to give my gratitude for the difference it has made in my state.”